Capricorn (microprocessor): Architecture

+Interior of Capricorn-equipped HP-85A.
+Capricorn CPU is the 28-pin device at the far right.
+All parts except DRAM are custom.
+Click to zoom.

-The Capricorn is a microprogrammed CPU containing 64 eight-bit registers, an eight-bit arithmetic logic unit (ALU), a shifter and control logic.
+The Capricorn is a microprogrammed CPU containing 64 8-bit registers, an 8-bit arithmetic logic unit (ALU), a shifter and control logic.
 The 64 registers are split by boundaries.
 There is a boundary every two bytes for the first 32 registers and one boundary per 8 bytes for the remaining 32 registers.
 Each low-level instruction modifies data beginning at the register addressed up to the next boundary.
 The design results in very compact code.
 It was up to the coder to access and modify between one and eight bytes using only one CPU instruction.

 The first 32 registers are often used for address manipulation.
 The remaining 32 registers are used for floating point operations.
 Because there are four sets of eight byte boundary registers (32-63) most floating point operations are done using only registers without any memory access.
 Six of the first 32 registers are reserved by hardware for use as special-purpose registers: one register pair is defined as the program counter, another pair as the stack pointer, and one more pair as an index pointer for internal operations.
-There is no dedicated accumulator — any general register can be used for ALU results because the register file is designed to allow up to two read and one write operations for the first 32 registers and up to eight read and one write operations for the remaining 32 registers at the same time.
+There is no dedicated accumulator — any general register (or string of registers) can be used for ALU results.
+The register file is designed to allow up to two operations for the first 32 registers and up to eight operations for the remaining 32 registers.
 Any pair of registers can be used as a 16-bit index register.
+The six-bit DRP and ARP registers are used to point to the first and second register strings, respectively.

 The ALU can work either in binary or binary-coded decimal (BCD) mode.
 Variable-length instructions let the programmer treat data in the upper 32 registers as entities between one and eight bytes in length — for example, two eight-byte values (e.g. mantissa of a floating-point number) can be added using a single instruction.
 This feature reduces the number of loops that need to be programmed.

 The CPU has an interrupt mechanism with up to 127 vectors.
 For direct memory access, the CPU can be halted by an external device.